Top Destinations for Coffee Lovers

 San Paulo, Brazil

 The first coffee bush was planted in Brazil in the 1700s and the little bean has changed the country forever.
 The natural conditions in Brazil are perfect for coffee cultivation and they soon became the world’s leading exporters of coffee.
 Coffee plays an important role in Brazilian life, no matter where you are you’ll be offered a cup.
 Coffee is part of the Brazilian national identity.
 In San Paulo there are more than 25,000 coffee shops and that doesn’t include all the restaurants and bakeries that also serve coffee.
+This would be a very different experience for coffee drinkers who are used to drinking from a coffee machine like the Cuisinart DCC-3200.
 Coffee in Brazil comes strong, piping hot and rather sweet (cafezhino).
 You’ll be offered café com leite (double espresso with hot milk) in the morning and espresso later in the day.
 Top San Paulo coffee shops to try out are Café Floresta and the Coffee Lab.